otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ## A prekey server for OTRv4 over XMPP

-TODO: How is this supposed to be deployed?
-We believe it could be a XMPP entity that can receive XMPP stanzas (presence, IQ, message).

-We suspect we can use IQ for the DAKE, so there's no need to add a header that can be used to identity messages that should not be displayed to the user, at the cost of writing a XEP about how IQ are extended.

-### XEP

 A prekey server implementation MUST support Service Discovery (XEP-0030) ("disco").

 ##### Discovering a prekey service